1999 Indianapolis 500: Start

-Medal of Honor winners were honored during the pre-race ceremonies, coinciding with the unveiling of the Medal of Honor Memorial in Indianapolis.
+Medal of Honor winners were honored during the pre-race ceremonies, coinciding with the unveiling of the new Medal of Honor Memorial in downtown Indianapolis.
 The national anthem was performed by gospel singer CeCe Winans.

-Polesitter Arie Luyendyk jumped out to the early lead, holding the point for the first 32 laps.
-The first caution flag flew on Lap 9 when Eliseo Salazar got loose coming off turn 2 and slammed into the inside wall.
+Polesitter, and race favorite Arie Luyendyk jumped out to the early lead, holding the top spot for the first 32 laps.
+The first caution flag flew on lap 9 when Eliseo Salazar got loose coming off turn 2 and slammed into the inside wall.

 Pit incident

 During the first caution, several cars pitted.
-In the north section of the pits, Jimmy Kite's car touched the left rear wheel of Jeret Schroeder, sending Kite into the pit box of Robby McGehee.
+At the north end of the pits, Jimmy Kite's car clipped the left rear wheel of Jeret Schroeder, sending Kite into the pit box of Robby McGehee.
 The collision knocked out a few members of McGehee's crew, including crew chief Steve Fried, of Mentor, Ohio, who was working on the right front tire.
-Fried was initially was listed in critical condition at Methodist Hospital, but later in the race, he was reported as awake and alert.
+Fried was initially listed in critical condition at Methodist Hospital with a head injury.
+Later in the race, he was reported as awake and alert, but he would require a lengthy recuperation.
 Kite's car suffered extensive internal damage and spent most of the race in the garage for repairs, before retiring late due to engine trouble.
+In subsequent years, it was made mandatory for pit crew members to wear helmets and other protective gear.

 First half

-Arie Luyendyk and Greg Ray took turns at the point for nearly all of the first 60 laps.
+Arie Luyendyk and Greg Ray took turns at the front for nearly all of the first 60 laps.
 Luyendyk relinquished his lead after making a pit stop on lap 33, and Ray led the next lap before he came in for service.
 Sam Schmidt inherited the lead until the cars of Roberto Guerrero and Hideshi Matsuda stalled on the track, bringing out a yellow flag.
 Schmidt and several others pitted under the caution, allowing Luyendyk to retake the lead.
-Kenny Bräck, the reigning champion of the Indy Racing League, driving for 4-time Indianapolis 500 winner A. J. Foyt, took the lead for the first time on lap 60 after passing Ray in turn 2.
+Kenny Bräck, the reigning IRL champion, driving for four-time Indianapolis 500 winner A. J. Foyt, took the lead for the first time on lap 60 after passing Ray in turn two.